yonDest/Circuit-Solver/README.md

 # Circuit-Solver
-Solver for total impedance of any given passive Circuit
+Solver for total impedance of any given passive circuit